OCR4all/LAREX/README.md

 ## Usage

 ### Access in browser
 Go to `localhost:8080/Larex`.

 ### Using your own images and books
 You can add your own books by copying them to src/webapp/resources/books

-(Or an alternative direction set in the [config file](https://github.com/OCR4all/LAREX/blob/master/src/webapp/WEB-INF/larex.config).
-See [*Configuration*](#configuration) for more information).
+(Or an alternative direction set in the [config file](https://github.com/OCR4all/LAREX/blob/master/src/main/webapp/WEB-INF/larex.config).
+See section [*Configuration*](#configuration) for more information).
 .
+### More information
+Detailed information about the usage of LAREX can be found in the OCR4all [getting started](https://github.com/OCR4all/getting_started) guides.

+See sections and chapters about _Segmentation_, _Ground Truth Correction_ and _Post Correction_.

 ## Configuration ##
-Larex contains a configuration file ([`src/webapp/WEB-INF/larex.config`](https://github.com/OCR4all/LAREX/blob/master/src/webapp/WEB-INF/larex.config)) with a few settings that can be set before running the application.
+Larex contains a configuration file ([`src/webapp/WEB-INF/larex.config`](https://github.com/OCR4all/LAREX/blob/master/src/main/webapp/WEB-INF/larex.config)) with a few settings that can be set before running the application.

 ### bookpath ###
 The setting *bookpath* sets the file path of the books folder.